top of page

 Merle Toy Poodle

 As long as I can remember, I was the kid dragging home dogs — okay, okay, turtles too — and my mom would swear, “We are not keeping it!”
 But eventually, she’d cave (some of the time).
+That love for animals wasn’t random.
+I grew up watching my grandmother breed Pomeranians and Chihuahuas.
+Her passion for dogs rubbed off on me, and over time, it even grew on my mom.

 The First Chapter: Learning the Hard Way

 Life eventually threw changes my way, and I decided to sell everything and walk away from large-scale breeding.
 The reality was that it no longer honored my true passion — my love for dogs.
+I went back to college (again), earned my second degree, and started a new career helping troubled juveniles.
+That work quickly became another passion of mine.
+But my love for dogs never went away.

 In 2017, I decided to start again — this time on a very small scale.
 Maybe it was my way of justifying to everyone why I always had a herd of dogs, but truthfully, dogs are part of who I am.
 And let’s be honest — a herd of dogs isn’t cheap, at least not if you’re raising them right.